lvgl/docs_old/en/_build/html/_sources/index.md.txt

 ## Requirements
 - 16, 32 or 64 bit microcontroller or processor
 - &gt; 16 MHz clock speed is recommended
-- 8 kB RAM for static data and >2 KB RAM for dynamic data (graphical objects)
+- 8 kB RAM for static data and 2 KB RAM for dynamic data for graphical objects (widgets), 2 kB Stack
 - 64 kB program memory (flash)
 - Optionally ~1/10 screen sized memory for internal buffering (at 240 × 320, 16 bit colors it means 15 kB)
 - C99 or newer compiler
+- Basic C (or C++) knowledge: [pointers](https://www.tutorialspoint.com/cprogramming/c_pointers.htm), [structs](https://www.tutorialspoint.com/cprogramming/c_structures.htm), [callbacks](https://www.geeksforgeeks.org/callbacks-in-c/)

 ## See the source on GitHub
 The source code of LittlevGL is available on GitHub: